mkobi/elementor/README.md

 and then:
 #### `yarn up` or `npm run up`

-This would run both the server container and the MySql DB. <br />
+This would run both the server container and the MySql DB (First time could take a while).<br />

 #### Ports:
 - localhost server port: **5050**
 - MySql DB port: **3306**

-> **_NOTE_**: All of the port can be overridden either by the orchestrator (e.g: Kubernetes) environment variables or by changing the `docker-compose.yml` file
+> **_NOTE_**: All of the ports can be overridden either by the orchestrator (e.g: Kubernetes) environment variables or by changing the `docker-compose.yml` file

 ___________________________________________________
 ## Client: (in the `/client` directory):